 How a Short Sale Works to Benefit Home Sellers

 A short sale is when a homeowner sells their home for less than the mortgage.
-This keeps them from going into default.
+This will keep them from going into default.
 First, you should ask the provider if you can sell.
-As soon as the sale is accepted, the house is put on the market for less than what it’s worth.
-You need to show that you are having money problems in order for an investor to agree to a short sale.
+As soon as the sale is started, the house is thrown on the market for less than what it’s worth.
+You need to show that you are having financial problems in order for an investor to agree to a short sale.
 A lawyer can work out the details of a deal and make sure that everyone follows the law.
 This makes everything easier for everyone.

 The seller’s credit may not be hurt as much by a short sale as it is by a default.
 People who want to sell their homes can pay off their bills without having to go through the public auction process of foreclosure sales.
 If the agreement says that the debt is forgiven, even if there are deficiency orders, lenders may not be able to go after the rest of the debt after a short sale.
 People who have money problems and want to get back on track may be interested in short sales.